My kids like to keep things simple. As far as my kids are concerned, consonant letters are just letters that aren't vowels.

 I told you it was boring.
 You know what's not boring?
 These worksheets!
 High-fives for the segue.

-Once your child has mastered the consonants, it's time to group them up!
+Once your child has mastered the consonant letters, it's time to group them up!
 Teach your child about blends such as -bl, -sp, -dr and more with the worksheets below.
 The consonant blend worksheets are simple matching activities using everyday objects that your child should be familiar with.

 Each of the lessons above contains 9 different types of worksheets.
 They are tailored to meet the needs of various skill levels.